Ori787/Final-Node.js-project/readme.md

 The users.ts file in the routes folder handles requests related to managing users.
 The following endpoints are available:

-- GET /users: Retrieve all users.
+- GET /users: Retrieve all users (with admin authorization).

-- GET /users/:_id: Retrieve a specific user by ID.
+- GET /users/:_id: Retrieve a specific user by ID (Authorization: the registered user or admin).

 - POST /users: Create a new user.

+- POST /users/login: generate token and encrypt it.

+- PUT /users/:_id: edit user's information (Authorization: the registered user).

-- PATCH /users/:_id: Update a user by ID.
+- PATCH /users/:_id: Update a user's business status by ID (Authorization: the registered user).

-- DELETE /users/:_id: Delete a user by ID.
+- DELETE /users/:_id: Delete a user by ID (Authorization: the registered user or admin).

 * Handling Requests *

 To test the endpoints and handle requests, you can use the requests.http file.
- This file contains sample HTTP requests that you can execute using tools like Visual Studio Code's REST Client extension or cURL.
+ This file contains sample HTTP requests that you can execute using tools like Visual Studio Code's REST Client extension or